 The great staff at Henry’s published a helpful article on photographing sunsets that I had to share.
-Take a look at the following six tips before your next photoshoot.
+Take a look at the following 5 tips on how to photograph sunsets before your next photoshoot.

 Tip One – Underexposure